zhanglabtools/AI4OR.course/README.md

 ## About the Course

+This course will introduce the use of artificial intelligence (AI) techniques in operation research (OR).
+AI is a rapidly growing field with applications in a wide range of areas, including OR.
+In this course, students will learn about the basic concepts of AI, as well as how AI can be used to solve OR problems.

 The topics and the corresponding material are as follows:
  1. **Artificial Intelligence for Operation Research (AI4OR): Basics and Overview**  [material](#) [slides](./course_files/lecture_slides/Lecture1_AI4OR.pdf)
  1. **AI for Traveling Salesman Problem**  [material](#AI-for-Traveling-Salesman-Problem) [slides](./course_files/lecture_slides/Lecture2_Traveling_Salesman_Problem.pdf)